 Treatment of intracranial hemorrhages (brain bleeds) depends on the type and severity of the injury.
 Because brain bleeds often result in permanent brain damage, treatment of intracranial hemorrhages is often supportive and therapeutic in nature.
 However, surgery may be necessary to manage certain intracranial hemorrhages, such as subdural hematomas.
-If an infection is present due to a brain bleed like a cephalohematoma (cephalhematoma), antibiotics are used for the treatment of intracranial hemorrhages.
+If an infection is present due to a brain bleed like a cephalohematoma (cephalhematoma), antibiotics are used.
 In order to promptly begin treatment, it is critical that medical professionals diagnose intracranial hemorrhages as soon as possible.

 Treatment of Intracranial Hemorrhages (Brain Bleeds)